Face the Nation: Face the State

 As a complement to the national program, several CBS affiliates, mainly based in state capital cities, carry their own programs leading into and out of Face the Nation titled Face the State dealing with state and local politics with the same format as Face the Nation, including KTVN in Reno, Nevada (in the same metropolitan area as Carson City), the stations of the Montana Television Network, WBNS-TV in Columbus, Ohio, WFSB in Hartford, Connecticut, and WHP-TV in Harrisburg, Pennsylvania, while Miami's CBS-owned station WFOR-TV has a complementary program titled Facing South Florida.
 Other stations carry the same format under other titles, such as For the Record on WISC-TV in Madison, Wisconsin.

 History

 Eleanor Roosevelt and Margaret Chase Smith on Face the Nation on November 11, 1956.

 Face the Nation premiered on November 7, 1954, and was originally broadcast on Sunday afternoons at 2:30 p.m.
 Eastern Time.
 Bill Shadel was then the Washington, D.C. bureau chief for CBS News.
-On that first program, his guest was Wisconsin senator Joseph McCarthy.
+On that first program, the host was Ted Koop; his guest was Wisconsin senator Joseph McCarthy.
 Guests were rarely scheduled far in advance, in order to keep on top of current news stories.